Where states stand in the battle for partisan advantage in US House redistricting maps

 Kansas Republicans haven’t ruled out redistricting

-Republican state Senate President Ty Masterson didn’t rule out trying to redraw the state’s four congressional districts, one of which is held by the state’s sole Democratic representative.
-The Legislature’s GOP supermajority could do so early next year.
+Republican state Senate President Ty Masterson has left open the possibility of redrawing the state’s four congressional districts, only one of which is currently held by a Democrat.

+“My sense is that if Trump thinks the GOP needs just one more seat, Republicans in Kansas would go ahead,” Masterson told The Associated Press.

+The Legislature, which has a Republican supermajority, is next scheduled to meet in January.

 A court orders Utah to redraw its districts